Our nature reserves are protected havens for plants and animals

 Over 100 of our nature reserves have visitor centres where you can find out more about the reserve and the wildlife it is helping to protect.
 These range from small wooden buildings to state-of-the-art eco-friendly visitor centres, complete with cafes and classrooms.
 Many also have shops where you can buy nature and wildlife goods and gifts.

-How to find nature reserve near you
+How to find a Wildlife Trust nature reserve near you

 Click here to go to our UK map of nature reserves

 More in-depth information can be found by visiting the relevant Wildlife Trust's own website.
-If you are a member, your local Trust will often provide you with a comprehensive list of local nature reserves, plus leaflets which tell you all about the nature reserves in the area.
+If you are a member, your local Trust will often provide you with a comprehensive list of local nature reserves, plus leaflets which tell you all about the nature reserves in your area.

 What are nature reserves?

 Apart from certain coastal areas, little of our countryside is completely natural - it has been influenced and shaped by humans for many thousands of years.
-And, in fact, this management is often the reason behind the great variety of wildlife we see today.

 One example is the coppicing of woodland.
 When the last ice age eased, a tangled wildwood spread across much of the lowlands.
 This was cleared for farming and, by medieval times, the remaining woodland was patchy.
 Much of it was worked as "coppice" - every seven to ten years trees and shrubs were cut down to stumps which threw up a new head of straightish branches or "small wood".
 Strengthened by the open light after the cut, woodland flowers flourished and many woodland reserves are now coppiced to encourage wildflowers such as bluebells.
 Nightingales like the dense low growth of new coppice but tend to leave when it becomes more mature, usually after around seven years of growth.